crocs-muni/open-source-development-course/2019-autumn/README.md

-# PB173/oss: Open Source Development Course
+# PB173/oss: Autumn 2019

+Details of the open source development course for the autumn semester of 2019.

 The main goal of the course is to help and encourage university students to join the development of real-world open-source software.
 The course consists of 4–5 hosted lectures by senior developers, two small homework assignments and quite a bit of open-source development.
 We closely cooperate with [Red Hat Open Source Contest](https://research.redhat.com/red-hat-open-source-contest/).

-The information in this file reflect the spring semester of 2020.
-For information on older semesters, see [autumn 2019](2019-autumn).

 ## Course requirements